 Management of a patient diagnosed with a urethral stricture involves a stepwise approach tailored to the severity, location, and length of the stricture, as well as patient factors.
-Initial assessment should include specialist evaluation with history, physical examination, and investigations such as uroflowmetry, post-void residual measurement, and cystoscopy if indicated to confirm diagnosis and assess stricture characteristics 1.
+Initial assessment should include specialist evaluation with history, physical examination, and investigations such as uroflowmetry, post-void residual measurement, and cystoscopy if indicated to confirm diagnosis and assess stricture characteristics NICE CG97.

 Long-term follow-up is important to monitor for recurrence and complications.
-Emerging literature highlights challenges in management in resource-limited settings and the need for individualized treatment plans based on available expertise and patient preferences (Payne et al., 2022).
+Emerging literature highlights challenges in management in resource-limited settings and the need for individualized treatment plans based on available expertise and patient preferences Payne et al. 2022.

 Key References